-Most outboards are equipped with an audible alarm system mounted in the helm area to monitor selected critical engine systems and functions.
+Most outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
 The alarm will sound if one of these systems begins to fail.
 Refer to the engine owner's manual for information on the alarms installed with your engines.

-If an engine alarm sounds, shut off the engine, investigate the problem and correct it.
+If the engine alarm sounds, immediately shut off the engine until the problem is found and corrected.